News and information from St. George's British International School Art Department, Rome, Italy

 The changing impact of Art when removed from its intended location.
 Comparing the potentially diminished impact of religious art when transplanted from church/temple to gallery/museum and graffiti when taken from walls, trains, subways to the ‘safe’ middleclass gallery environment.
 Giotto, Michelangelo, Haring, Basquiat, Kenny Scharf etc.

+The continuing presence of the painted portrait in the age of photography.
 What can painted portraiture offer to the artist/viewer that photography can not?
 How has photography freed the painter from the need to reproduce only the ‘straight forward’ likeness of the sitter?
 How has photography fed the painters’ imaginations and furthered the development of painting?
 Bacon, Nash, Hockney, Degas, Sickert, Jenny Saville, Richard Billingham etc. Read some Susan Sontag on this subject Review of her book ‘On Photography’ with a few quotes: http://www.photo.net/books/on-photography or this Sontag

 .